apauley/HollingBerries/README.md

 limited space (50 characters) for each price tag.
 Each line in the price file will cause one price tag to be printed.

 The selling price takes up 9 characters.
-One currency symbol (R) and 8 digits where Rands and cents are seperated by a period: R99999.99
+One currency symbol (R), 5 digits before the decimal (a dot) and 2 digits afer the decimal.
+Like this: R99999.99

 Mr Hollingberry says we shouldn't worry about larger amounts.
 If he ever sells something for a 100 grand he will have to retire again, and